Internetwarrior/ParticleShapeEffects/README.md

 Vertex 2: (x=0, y=1, z=0)
 Vertex 3: (x=0, y=1, z=1)

+All triangles are treated in such a manner and therefore will only use the Y and Z co-ordinates and assume all X co-ordinates are the same in accordance to the example given.

 By selecting locations in the Minecraft environment and then choose whether triangle should be filled or not.

 Example: